-Continental Shelf:
+Continental Shelf

 - 1. The continental shelf is the extended margin of each continent occupied by relatively shallow seas and gulfs. - 2.
 It is the shallowest part of the ocean showing an average gradient of 1° or even less. - 3.
 The shelf typically ends at a very steep slope, called the shelf break. - 4.
-The average width of continental shelves is about 80 km. - 5.
-On the contrary, the Siberian shelf in the Arctic Ocean, the largest in the world, stretches to 1,500 km in width. - 6.
-The depth of the shelves also varies.
-It may be as shallow as 30 m in some areas while in some areas it is as deep as 600 m. - 7.
-The continental shelves are covered with variable thicknesses of sediments brought down by rivers, glaciers, wind, from the land and distributed by waves and currents.
+The width of the continental shelves vary from one ocean to another. - 5.
+The average width of continental shelves is about 80 km. - 6.
+The shelves are almost absent or very narrow along some of the margins like the coasts of Chile, the west coast of Sumatra, etc. - 7.
+On the contrary, the Siberian shelf in the Arctic Ocean, the largest in the world, - stretches to 1,500 km in width.

+8. The depth of the shelves also varies.
+It may be as shallow as 30 m in some areas while in some areas it is as deep as 600 m.

-10.Massive sedimentary deposits received over a long time by the continental shelves, become the source of fossil fuels.
+9. The continental shelves are covered with variable thicknesses of sediments brought down by rivers, glaciers, wind, from the land and distributed by waves and currents.
+10. Massive sedimentary deposits received over a long time by the continental shelves, become the source of fossil fuels.

-Continental Slope:
+Continental Slope

-- 1. The depth of the slope region varies between 200 and 3,000 m. - 2.
-The continental slope connects the continental shelf and the ocean basins. - 3.
-The gradient of the slope region varies between 2-5°. - 4.
-It begins where the bottom of the continental shelf sharply drops off into a steep slope.
+- 1. The continental slope connects the continental shelf and the ocean basins. - 2.
+It begins where the bottom of the continental shelf sharply drops off into a steep slope. - 3.
+The gradient of the slope region varies between $2-5^{\circ}$.